J.D., University of Michigan Law School

 Drawing upon nearly 40 years’ experience practicing tax law, Michael serves clients of Wiley Rein LLP as Consulting Counsel.
 Both a lawyer and a certified public accountant (CPA), Michael has represented domestic and foreign companies in a broad range of tax transactional, planning, and controversy matters spanning numerous industries.
 He has guided clients toward prevailing in tax controversies with the Internal Revenue Service (IRS), state revenue agencies, and before the U.S. Tax Court.

 At the IRS Office of Chief Counsel (National Office) in Washington, Michael played a significant role legislatively developing and administratively interpreting the Passive Activity Limitations and associated rules in the Tax Reform Act of 1986 attacking abusive tax shelters.
 Based on that experience and since then in private law practice, Michael has developed a reputation for leading expertise on the taxation of passthrough entities (including limited liability companies, partnerships, and S corporations) and their owners.
 He has repeatedly published in preeminent tax publications including the Journal of Taxation, Bloomberg BNA, Tax Analysts, and Wolters Kluwer (CCH) and has presented at tax conferences both nationally and in Washington, DC.

-- Structures and documents complicated transactions using vertically and horizontally tiered passthrough entities.
+- Structures and documents transactions using vertically and horizontally tiered corporations and passthrough entities.
 Specific experience includes:

 - Structured a transaction in which a purchaser acquired assets while a seller disposed of an interest in a limited liability company, enabling the purchaser to step up tax basis in assets and the seller to recognize a significant net operating loss.

 - Designed a transaction enabling sellers to dispose of stock in S corporations without exposing the purchasers to possible tax liabilities associated with acquiring stock.

-- Drafts partnership, limited liability company, joint venture, and other agreements for many industries including real estate.
+- Drafts partnership, limited liability company, joint venture, and other agreements for many industries including telecommunications, government contracting, and real estate.

 - Advises U.S. taxpayers on tax consequences of conducting business or investing abroad (outbound transactions) and foreign persons on tax consequences of conducting business or investing in the U.S. (inbound transactions) including issues arising under the Foreign Investment in U.S. Real Property Tax Act of 1980 (FIRPTA), tax withholding obligations, and tax reporting requirements.